tonylabs/laravel-digikey/README.md

-# Laravel Digikey API Package
+# Laravel DigiKey API Package

-A Laravel package for integrating with the Digikey Product Information API V4.
-This package provides OAuth2 authentication and comprehensive access to Digikey's product search and information APIs.
+A Laravel package for integrating with the DigiKey Product Information API V4.
+This package provides OAuth2 authentication and comprehensive access to DigiKey's product search and information APIs.

 ## Requirements